-Here is a list of best Indonesian food that you must eat when you are here, though by no means complete, but we will try our best to keep it open and up for debate.
+Here is a list of the best Indonesian food you must eat when you are here.
+Though by no means complete, we will try our best to keep it open and up for debate.

 May the best food reign supreme!

-Nasi Goreng – Literally means fried rice, it is actually the usual famous Southeast Asian style of stir-frying cooked rice, but with it’s very own Indonesian spices and mix
+Nasi Goreng – Means fried rice; it is made like the usual famous Southeast Asian style of stir-frying cooked rice, but with its very own Indonesian spices and mix

-Ketoprak – Ketoprak is one of Indonesian traditional food.
-It is a mix of bean-sprout, deep-fried tofu, onion, eggs with special peanut sauce.
+Ketoprak – Ketoprak is one of the traditional Indonesian food.
+It is a mix of bean sprouts, deep-fried tofu, onion, eggs with special peanut sauce.

-Soto Mie / Soto Mee – Sotomie (or Mee Soto) which is one of the most popular soto for its own right, it is either made of chicken or beef for soup and served with noodles and sliced risoles spring rolls.
-Of of the best Sotomie in Jakarta can be found at a stall inside Mangga Dua.
+Soto Mie / Soto Mee – Sotomie (or Mee Soto) is one of the most popular soto in its own right; it is either made of chicken or beef for soup and served with noodles, sliced risoles spring rolls.
+One o the best Sotomie in Jakarta can be found at a stall inside Mangga Dua.

-Sate / Satay ayam – Sate or Satay Ayam (chicken), are skewered and grilled (BBQ) chicken served with flavourful peanut sauce.
-It is also known as national dish of Java, Indonesia, making it a strong contender to our Nasi Goreng.
+Sate / Satay ayam – Sate or Satay Ayam (chicken) are skewered and grilled (BBQ) chicken served with flavourful peanut sauce.
+It is also known as the national dish of Java, Indonesia, making it a strong contender to our Nasi Goreng.

-Gudeg – A traditional food hail from Yogyakarta in Central Java, gudeg is a stew made from young jack fruit (nangka) with palm sugar, coconut milk, meat, garlic, and lots of spices.
+Gudeg – A traditional food from Yogyakarta in Central Java, gudeg is a stew made from young jack fruit (nangka) with palm sugar, coconut milk, meat, garlic, and spices.
 It is one of the most flavourful food in the world, melding everything from taste to textures.

 Bakso – Bakso or Baso in Indonesia, is a meatball made from beef surimi (meat paste, normally beef, with some tapioca flour).
 It is usually served in a bowl of beef broth with noodles, bihun (rice vermicelli), vegetables, tofu and eggs.